Loves Me Like a Rock: Appearances in other media

 Paul Simon made a promotional appearance on The Muppet Show in 1980 in support of his movie and album One-Trick Pony.
 The show ended with a performance of "Loves Me Like a Rock" featuring the Muppets.

 The song was featured in the end credits of the 2005 film Zathura: A Space Adventure.

 Christian rock band Third Day covered the song on their 2017 album Revival.

+The B-Side song "Learn How To Fall" was featured in the last scene of the 2003 film Something's Gotta Give.